-The CROSSROAD'S CAFÉ video series is used as a group activity with follow-up workbooks designed to meet the needs of the beginning level, the intermediate level, and the advanced level of learners.
-This series focuses on listening comprehension, cultural awareness, and grammatical structure.
+The CROSSROAD'S CAFÉ and Connect with English video series is used as a group activity with follow-up workbooks designed to meet the needs of the beginning level, the intermediate level, and the advanced level of learners.
+Both series focuses on listening comprehension, cultural awareness, and grammatical structure.